wpreadme2markdown/wp2md/README.md

 # WP Readme to Markdown

-Convert WordPress Plugin Readme Files to GitHub Flavored Markdown
+Convert WordPress Plugin Readme Files to GitHub Flavored Markdown.
+The tool is built on the [WP Readme to Markdown Library](https://github.com/wpreadme2markdown/wp2md)

 ## Features